Judges, Mentors, and Volunteers

 |Other (with explanation)|

-*Panel cannot include more than one representative of a single stakeholder group or organization
+*Panel should not include more than one representative of a single stakeholder group or organization

 *Panel can include a sponsoring company, as long as there is no obvious conflict of interest (e.g. the sponsor also has teams representing the organization).